#ShowUsYourSpecs — Help Raise Awareness About Eclipse Safety

 - Cleveland is in the path of totality for the upcoming total solar eclipse.
 It’s a once-in-a-lifetime opportunity, and NASA’s Glenn Research Center is encouraging the public to prepare to safely view this awe-inspiring event.

 - Safety is the number one priority when viewing a solar eclipse.
 It is not safe to look directly at the Sun without specialized eye protection for solar viewing or a safe handheld solar viewer.
-NASA is distributing free eclipse glasses at public events leading up to the eclipse.
-Where to get free NASA Glasses: https://www.nasa.gov/centers-and-facilities/glenn/engage-with-nasa-glenn/.
+NASA is also distributing free eclipse glasses at public events leading up to the eclipse.

 - Cleveland is one of the largest major cities in its path, making it a spectacular location to view this celestial event, which Ohio won’t see again until 2099.
 The sky will darken as if it were dawn or dusk when the Moon passes between the Sun and Earth, completely blocking the face of the Sun.